-You were my biggest thoughts during pregnancy, even in front of birth.
-Breastfeeding can be longer than pregnancy itself and certainly longer than labour, yet we spend more time on those topics by a long shot.
-With social media, midwives and books all focusing on one thing in particular – the bump, the baby – but not providing the support after when it is so needed.
+Breastfeeding can be longer than pregnancy itself and certainly longer than labour, yet we spend more time reading up on preparing for birth by a long shot.
+With social media, midwives and books all focusing on one thing in particular – the bump and baby – but not providing the support for mothers after when it is so needed.

 I wanted to make sure I read things which encouraged it, which were founded on science not schedules, which actually wanted you to succeed and not just conform to what people ‘think’ a baby should drink/eat and be measured by times and mls.